kelllyy101/lingua_quiz/README.md

 Repeat the manual testing process for each difficulty level, thoroughly checking all the questions and answer options.

-Pay special attention to questions with complex answer choices or special instructions, ensuring they are correctly interpreted and graded.
+Pay special attention to questions with complex answer choices or special instructions, ensuring they are correctly interpreted and graded, especially in the advanced level.

-By manually going through each quiz and answering the questions, the development team meticulously assessed the correctness of the quiz functionality and scoring.
-This testing approach helped identify any issues or discrepancies, allowing for prompt resolution and the delivery of a reliable and accurate English learning quiz.
+By manually going through each quiz and answering the questions, I meticulously assessed the correctness of the quiz functionality and scoring.
+This testing approach helped identify any issues or discrepancies, allowing for prompt resolution and the delivery of a reliable and accurate English learning quiz for three different types of level.

 ### Validator Testing